Sahoo-Nigam/Projrct-Games/README.md

-I have done some of basic projects usig c,c++,java,python .
+I have done some of the basic projects usig c,c++,java,python .
 <br>
 This projects are completely desinged for freshers who have no ideas about projects and codding.
 <br>